All Episodes

 We still determine what's what about this party.

-I think so much of what's happening here is so unexpected and unprecedented that there are not a lot of people know really what to do with it.
+I think so much of what's happening here is so unexpected and unprecedented that there are not a lot of people who know really what to do with it.

 Everybody has their formulaic ways of applying whatever event happens day to day in politics and plugging it into previous occurrences and thus analyzing it that way.